Student Disability Support at LSHTM

 UK Definition of a Disability

-The Disability Discrimination Act (DDA) defines a disabled person as someone with:
+The Equality Act 2010 defines a disabled person as someone with:

 “a physical or mental impairment which has a substantial adverse; and long term effect on his or her ability to carry out “normal” day to day activities”

 - a mental health difficulty

 - Aspergers Syndrome and other autism spectrum disorders

 - chronic medical conditions (e.g diabetes, HIV, epilepsy, asthma)

 - any other condition which has a long-term and adverse effect on day-to-day activities

 Our Service to Students

 Our main aim is to provide appropriate support and facilities for each individual so that all students can participate fully in the academic and social life of the School.
 We aim to continually modify and update practices and procedures in order to remove barriers to enable and encourage disabled students to participate fully in university life.